anatman-org/prime/README.md

 So those that learn to play and learn to read can record these experiences, as best as one might imagine.

+Because in the difference,
+between the ordered, trained, conditioned mind

+and the desires of the soul that nudge, compel, and impulse one -- that difference is the essence of one's self.